luapower/fs/fs.md

 	* must be aligned to a page boundary or an error is raised.
 	* ignored when mapping the pagefile.
 * `addr`: address to use (optional; an error is raised if zero).
+   * it's best to provide an address that is above 4 GB to avoid starving LuaJIT which can only allocate in the lower 4 GB of the address space.
 * `tagname`: name of the memory map (optional; cannot be used with `file`;
 must not contain slashes or backslashes): using the same name in two different processes (or in the same process) gives access to the same memory.